Titolo

 In the next step the operator selects the type of certificate to be issued from those available (in the example remote signature):

-In step 6) default configurations are set, which are not modifiable (such as certificate duration).
 In the case of a role certificate, it is possible to configure the membership organization and the role of the client:

 The next step is related to marketing and privacy consents (the policy can be viewed by clicking on the "Privacy Policy" link) where the operator enters the flags on privacy consents indicated by the customer in the paper contract already signed.